nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 We will again follow GitHub's advice to fix the conflicts.
 Let's close this window and inspect.
 Did you notice two other things that happened along with this message?

-First< in the Git tab, next to the README listing there are orange `U`s; this means that there is an unresolved conflict.
+First, in the Git tab, next to the README listing there are orange `U`s; this means that there is an unresolved conflict.
 It means my file is not staged with a check anymore because modifications have occurred to the file since it has been staged.

 Second, the README file itself changed; there is new text and symbols.
 (We got a preview in the diff pane also).